-New Voices Pittsburgh: Women of Color for Reproductive Justice (NVP) was founded by La’Tasha D. Mayes, Bekezela Mguni, Lois “Toni” McClendon and Maria Nicole Smith on March 16, 2004 to mobilize women of color in Southwestern PA to attend the March for Women’s Lives in Washington, DC.
-A decade later, New Voices Pittsburgh has served 10,000+ women of color through movement-building for Reproductive Justice.
+New Voices was founded by La’Tasha D. Mayes, Bekezela Mguni, Lois “Toni” McClendon and Maria Nicole (Smith) Dautruche on March 16, 2004 to mobilize women of color in Southwestern PA to attend the March for Women’s Lives in Washington, DC.
+Over decade later, New Voices Pittsburgh has served 75,000+ women of color through movement-building for Reproductive Justice.

 OUR MISSION AND VISION

 Our mission is to build a social change movement dedicated to the health and well-being of Black women and girls through leadership development, Human Rights and Reproductive Justice.
 Our vision is to achieve the complete health and well-being of Black women and girls, our families and communities.

 WHO WE ARE